t-mullen/Web-Broadcasting-Software/README.md

 # jumpstreamer
-Broadcasting software for the web, inspired by OBS.
+Live broadcasting and recording software for the web, inspired by OBS.

 [Demo](https://rationalcoding.github.io/jumpstreamer/)